 At the far east of the paseo you visit a further three small bays and then cross a short causeway before climbing slightly up towards the tower, with it's spectacular views back over the bay.

 Take along our complementary snorkels and masks and explore under the waves as you go - the snorkelling along the rocks by the causeway is superb!
 Approx. 9km "there and back" but can be cut short anywhere!
-Snack pack / light picnic lunch included, as well as rucksacks if needed for your swimming gear and cameras, etc.
+Combined with our Roman Bridge walk (below) it makes a great day's "figure of eight" walk around the local area and coast.
+Snack pack / light picnic lunc included, as well as rucksacks if needed for your swimming gear and cameras, etc.

 Our Coastal Paths walk follows a coastal trail to the neighbouring town of Salobreña with its spectacular cliff top castle.
 The walk takes you along cliff top paths past ancient look out towers perched on headlands, where you can stop overlooking the bright blue sea to enjoy your inclusive picnic lunch.
 Sections of the path overlook bays where often dolphins can be seen close to the shore, before descending to cross the old sugar cane plantations, with the last remaining sugar factory in Europe at La Caleta.

 The walk then takes in the old Moorish castle overlooking the town, with plenty of free time to explore Salobreña with its Boveda and labyrinth of narrow streets - or alternatively you can simply head for its beach and relax in a chiringuito.
 Return is via a causeway alongside the sea thence back to the rendezvous at a cliff top hotel, where you can relax by the pool before we collect you and bring you back home.
 All necessary maps, route notes, points of interest details as well as street plans of Salobreña supplied.
 Approx 14km.
 The Salobreña Coastal Paths walk includes a picnic lunch.